icflorescu/trpc-sveltekit/README.md

 Exports a vite plugin that handles in dev mode the websocket lifecycle.

-The plugin handles two cases:

 - On init: `configureServer`
   - `createWSSGlobalInstance`
   - Listen for `upgrade` events in vite dev server, so we can upgrade `/trpc` to our tRPC server
-- On hot reload: `handleHotUpdate`
-  - `closeWSSGlobalInstance`
-  - `createWSSGlobalInstance`

-On init & hot reload we create a `WebSocketServer` with the property `noServer` so we can handle the upgrade to our tRPC and don't break the default vite websocket.
-If hot reloading we first remove the previous `wss`.
+On init we create a `WebSocketServer` with the property `noServer` so we can handle the upgrade to our tRPC and don't break the default vite websocket.

 We store a reference in `globalThis` to the web socket server, so we can later get a reference from SvelteKit side.